Every Friday, Community Renewable Energy shares important clean energy developments– and some that are just plain cool.

 Here’s what we were reading this week.

-What do you think was the most important renewable energy story this week?
+What do you think was the most important solar power story this week?
 Share your insights and thoughts below or by email.

 For news about sustainable community and economic development, visit Praxia Partners’ blog.